ctyeong/IO-GEN/README.md

 (DSVDD, CLS) are the only components used after training to classify input optical flows as either stable or unstable.

-# Requirements
+# SW/HW/Data Requirements
-We have tested the code with the following Python packages without issues:
+All codes here have been run with the following Python packages without issues:
 - Python v3.6.9
 - Tensorflow v2.1.0
 - PIL v7.2.0
 - Pandas v1.0.5

-on a NVIDIA TITAN XP graphics card (12GB) with the installation of NVIDIA Driver v440.100 (CUDA v10.2)
+on a single NVIDIA TITAN XP graphics card (12GB) with the installation of NVIDIA Driver v440.100 (CUDA v10.2)

+Moreover, users are encouraged to download optical flow data at the following repo: https://github.com/ctyeong/OpticalFlows_HsAnts.

 # Usage